LOCAL INVESTIGATIONS

 • Editors are connectors between the facts reporters gather and the people who need this information, the hidden strength and standard-bearers for investigative journalism.
 The Investigative Editing Corps is a great idea to support every newsroom and help journalists do their best on the most important stories they investigate to serve the public.

-Sue Cross Executive Director CEO Institute for Nonprofit News
+Sue Cross, former executive director, Institute for Nonprofit News

 • As quickly as our industry changes, the one constant is the need for investigative journalism.
 A program, such as Investigative Editing Corps, would ensure that small newsrooms could make a difference.